 Software development is difficult.
 Especially if you are working on a 25-year old enterprise software that has gone through multiple platforms, technologies, and has seen multiple generations of developers.
-All of which makes it hard to understand and difficult to develop.
-What can we do as developers?
-Turns out, a lot.
+All of which makes it really hard to understand and difficult to develop.